mllinares/pymds_dev/README.md

 Creating a virtual environment and installing necessary libraries
 ------------------------------------------------------------------
-With Conda/Miniconda:
+1) Linux/Mac OS

-From your terminal : enter the following command
+From your terminal enter the following commands

 ```
 conda create -n NAME_OF_YOUR_ENVIRONMENT matplotlib numpy scipy git jupyter spyder